Probabilistic channel simulation using coherence: Conclusion

 \section{Conclusion}

 We have focused on the probabilistic channel simulation with MIO and DIO, respectively.
 For the MIO part, we talked about three cases: If the resource state is the maximally coherent state, we provide an analytical expression for the maximal success probability.
 If we select any pure coherent state as the resource state, the maximal success probability is guaranteed to be greater than zero.
-If the resource state $\omega$ is a general coherent state, we offer an efficiently computable semidefinite program (SDP) for achieving the maximal success probability.
-For the DIO part, we prove that if a target channel $\cN$ can be realized by DIO with a certain resource state $\omega$, it implies that $\cN$ is a resource nonactivating channel.
+If the resource state $\omega$ is a general coherent state, we offer an efficiently computable SDP for achieving the maximal success probability.
+For the DIO part, we show that not all quantum channels can be exactly simulated by DIO, even probabilistically.
 Furthermore, we present an efficiently computable SDP for attaining the maximal success probability of channel simulation with DIO.

-For further research, it would be interesting to find out the necessary and sufficient conditions for a DIO-simulatable channel.
-Another interesting direction is to apply the framework of probabilistic channel simulation to other important quantum resource such as entanglement and magic.
+For further research, it would be interesting to apply the framework of probabilistic channel simulation to other important quantum resources such as entanglement and magic.

-\textbf{Acknowledgements.--} B. Zhao would like to thank Xin Wang and Xuanqiang Zhao, Zhiping Liu for their fruitful discussion.
-This work is supported by MEXT Quantum Leap Flagship Program (MEXT Q-LEAP) Grant No. JPMXS0118067394 and JPMXS0120319794, JST COINEXT Grant No. JPMJPF2014.
+\textbf{Acknowledgements.--} B. Zhao would like to thank Xin Wang, Xuanqiang Zhao and Zhiping Liu for their fruitful discussion.
+This work is supported by Ministry of Education, Culture, Sports, Science, and Technology Quantum Leap Flagship Program Grants No. JPMXS0118067394 and JPMXS0120319794, and JSTJapan Science and Technology Agency COINEXT Grant No. JPMJPF2014.

 \onecolumngrid